-As summarized in Table 1, the constraints and opportunities criterion provides a qualitative measure of additional conditions that may affect design and implementation of an alternative, and therefore contributes to the prioritization of use alternatives and at the project level.
-The identification of constraints and opportunities provides a management tool for the assessment of the feasibility of similar stormwater capture and use projects.
-The approach enables the consideration of current "gates" that can be addressed via existing opportunities or "keys" (e.g., potential future grant funding or interagency agreement to share existing infrastructure and costs).
-The approach also identifies "gates" that remain closed, because there is no "key" currently available to change or address the constraint.
+The constraints and opportunities criterion provides a qualitative measure of additional conditions that may affect design and implementation of an alternative.
+Project constraints can be thought of as "gates" limiting the project from moving forward, while certain opportunities can act as the "keys" to get past these constraints (e.g., potential future grant funding or interagency agreement to share existing infrastructure and costs).
+Certain "gates" remain closed, because there is no "key" currently available to change or address the constraint.

-The identification of opportunities and constraints contributes to the prioritization of use alternatives, as those with existing "keys" are often more feasible in the near-term than those with outstanding "gates".
-The example project presented in this study include an analysis of project-specific "gates" and "keys" that are used to inform the constraints analysis for the alternatives.
-Constraints and opportunities assessment will vary on a site by site basis.
-The project examples provide a more site-level assessment tool for project-level planning purposes.
-For each alternative, the example projects under that alternative informed the analysis of alternative-specific "gates" and "keys", leading to an alternative-specific "gates" and "keys" summary which was used as the basis for prioritizing the alternatives under this criterion.
+Use alternatives can be prioritized based on opportunities and constraints, as those with existing "keys" are often more feasible in the near-term than those with outstanding, or locked "gates".
+The example projects were used to inform the constraints analysis for the alternatives.
+However, constraints and opportunities assessments will vary on a site by site basis.
 Table 6 provides a summary of the constraints or "gates" and opportunities or "keys" based on regional characteristics that could be generally applied to the alternatives.
-Constraints that have an opportunity or key that can address this constraint in the near-term are considered "open."
-The summary of gates and keys presented in Table 6 provides the basis for the scoring of the use alternatives under the constraints and opportunities criterion.
+Constraints that have an opportunity or "key" that can address this constraint in the near-term are considered "open."
+The summary of "gates" and "keys" presented in Table 6 provides the basis for the scoring of the use alternatives under the constraints and opportunities criterion.

-The number of constraints and the status of the opportunities to overcome the "gates" provide a basis to define near- and longer-term priorities as well as a planning tool for managers to consider the opportunities ("keys") on which the region should focus resources to overcome constraints ("gates") and move stormwater capture and use projects toward implementation.
-Alternatives are ranked higher when the "gates" generally have existing "keys", compared to those where opportunities to overcome the constraints are currently not available or have not been developed.
-Figure 3 presents the overall assessment results represented as closed gates (current constraint) and open gates (no constraint or opportunity exists that overcomes the constraint).
-The prioritization scoring for this criterion assigns to each open gate a score of positive 1, whereas a closed gate is assigned score of negative 1.
-The scores are summed to obtain a total score that is presented in Figure 3.
+The number of constraints and the status of the opportunities to overcome the "gates" provide a basis to define near- and longer-term regional priorities.
+Table 7 presents the overall assessment results represented as closed gates (current constraint) and open gates (no constraint or opportunities exist that can overcome the constraint).
+The prioritization scoring for this criterion assigns to each open gate a score of positive 1, and a score of negative 1 to each closed gate.
+The scores are summed to obtain a total score that is presented in Table 7.

 As an example, consider Alternative B (Infiltration for Hydrology).
-As presented in Figure 3, there are opportunities in place to overcome site characteristic constraints, production and demand can be matched through site sizing, there is no large infrastructure need, sites generally do not require agency agreements that do not already exist, additional water treatment is not required, projects are already designed to meet specific regulations, and the public generally supports the projects.
-Gates that have been overcome with an existing "key", earn the alternative a point for each of the seven categories.
+As presented in Table 7, there are opportunities in place to overcome site characteristic constraints, production and demand can be matched through site sizing, there is no large infrastructure need, sites generally do not require agency agreements that do not already exist, additional water treatment is not required, projects are already designed to meet specific regulations, and the public generally supports the projects.
+The seven "gates" that have been overcome with an existing "key", earn the alternative seven points.
 Funding for the regional implementation of these projects is a constraint.
 Although grant funding is available for these type of projects, there are more projects than grant funding.
-Additional resources are needed for the implementation of the planned projects and therefore funding is a constraint.
-With the one constraints and a score of minus one, the resulting total score is six points.
+Additional resources are needed for the implementation of the planned projects, making funding a constraint.
+With the one constraint subtracting a point from the seven points for open gates, the resulting total score is six points.